14 Cat Health Symptoms You Should Never Ignore

 Sudden energy from older cats

 No, your playful new kitten probably isn’t warning you of any health problems.
 But if your lazy aging cat is suddenly bouncing off the walls, you might want to ask a vet for some blood work.
 “If they’re hyperactive and losing weight and sometimes vomiting more, that would be a common thing to see with hyperthyroidism,” says Dr. Antin.
+This cat diet will keep your pet in-balance and healthy.

 Blood in the litter box